 56 great paddle trails

 Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Southeast Coast region of Queensland is easy with Global Paddler.
-All you need to do is pick a number on our trip locator map and click/tap on the trail name with the same number in the list below.
+All you need to do is pick a number on our trip locator map and click or tap on the trail name with the same number in the list below.
 The Global Paddler guide for your chosen paddle trail will then be displayed.

 Each Global Paddler guide includes a map, colour photographs, logistical details, a route description, local points of interest, quirky facts, and recommended places to eat, drink, and stay the night so that every day you spend on the water is fantastic.